tradingstrategy-ai/tqdm-loggable/README.md

 If the application is running without a proper terminal, non-interactive progress messages will be used.
 Otherwise progress bar is delegated `tqdm.auto` module to maintain the compatibility with any `tqdm` system without any changes to code.

+The Python logger instance used to log the messages is named `tqqm_loggable.tqm_logging`.

 Development
 -----------